1988–89 WFA Cup: Quarter–finals

+Semi–finals

+All games were played on 5 March 1989.

-In the semi-finals, striker Louise Thomas scored a hat-trick for Leasowe against Nottingham Rangers, in a 3–0 win at Sincil Bank, Lincoln on 5 March.
-Friends of Fulham played their semi-final against Bronte L.F.C. on the same day at the same venue, a 3–0 win for Fulham.
+In the semi–finals, striker Louise Thomas scored a hat–trick for Leasowe against Nottingham Rangers, in a 3–0 win at Sincil Bank, Lincoln on 5 March.
+Friends of Fulham played their semi–final against Bronte L.F.C. on the same day at the same venue, a 3–0 win for Fulham.

 Hillsborough disaster

-One week before the women's Cup Final was scheduled, the Hillsborough disaster caused the deaths of 94 Liverpool fans, ultimately 96, and caused injuries to 766, due to a fatal crush in the crowd at the men's FA Cup semi-final match on Saturday 15 April 1989.
+One week before the women's Cup Final was scheduled, the Hillsborough disaster caused the deaths of 94 Liverpool fans, ultimately 96, and caused injuries to 766, due to a fatal crush in the crowd at the men's FA Cup semi–final match on Saturday 15 April 1989.

 Three of the Leasowe Pacific players were at the Hillsborough match, as regular Liverpool F.C. supporters, in the Leppings Lane End with their team manager's daughter.
 All four were uninjured.
 The women's League game the following day between Leasowe and St Helens was cancelled, "as a mark of respect for the Hillsborough victims".

 After the traumatic events, Leasowe decided to participate in the women's Cup Final as scheduled, when given the choice of cancelling by the organisers and by Friends of Fulham.
 The Leasowe manager, Billy Jackson, who had played for the Liverpool junior team, said "I don't know whether we have [made] the right decision or not", adding that the general consensus in discussions favoured going ahead with the game.

 At the women's Cup Final on 22 April, a minute's silence was observed and black armbands were worn.
 The day after the Final, the players of Leasowe laid a memorial wreath on the pitch at Anfield, accompanied by the Fulham team.
 They were not joined by Leasowe midfielder Cathy Gore, who had been at Hillsborough; Billy Jackson explained, "Cathy told us she could not go to Anfield again."